Privacy Notice

 What do we use the IP Address for?

-APS automatically collects information about your device's approximate physical location for the purpose of tracking website use by general geographic region.
+APS automatically collects information about your device's approximate physical location to track website use by general geographic region.

 How We Use Your Information

-We use your personal and financial information for the purposes consistent with managing your pension, for example including but not limited to:
+We use your personal and financial information for purposes consistent with managing your pension, for example, including but not limited to:

 • Verifying your identity;

-• Provide information to you about your benefit, and any other information about your pension;
+• Providing information to you about your benefit, and any other information about your pension;

-• Respond to any special needs or inquiries you may have;
+• Responding to any special needs or inquiries that you may have;

 • For internal quality assurance purposes, voluntary focus groups and member engagement;

-• Use your Social Insurance Number (SIN) for income tax-related purposes as required by the Canada Revenue Agency, and for identification purposes related to your pension administration.
+• Using your social insurance number for income tax-related purposes as required by CRA, and for identification purposes related to your pension administration.

-How long does APS retain personal information about Plan members?
+How long is personal information about Plan members retained?

 Sharing Your Information